marcusjacobson/AWS-Labs/Create-Web-Server-With-Auto-Scaling/Build-a-Web-Server-Behind-With-Auto-Scaling.md

-This Project emulates the a practical configuration of a web server, including connected S3 buckets for web assets and implementation of an Elastic Load Balancer to scale out additional instances of the web server as needed based on traffic.
+This Project emulates the a practical configuration of a web server, including connected S3 buckets for web assets and implementation of an Auto Scaling group to scale out additional instances of the web server as needed based on traffic.

 # Project Goal
-The goal of this project is to demonstrate proficiency in setting up EC2 instances, Elastic Load Balancers and S3 buckets in a practical use case.
+The goal of this project is to demonstrate proficiency in setting up EC2 instances, Auto Scaling Groups and S3 buckets in a practical use case.

 # Setup